Sjacuru/github-portfolio/README.md

 Reporting & Analytics: Generating key reports on costs and profitability.

+Django models are the source of truth; to apply migrations run "docker compose exec web python manage.py migrate".

 👥 Team & Collaboration
 This project is a collaborative effort between students and is being overseen by our professor, Mohammad.
 Role            Name